User stories and job stories

 Job stories are a better choice if you only have one audience to deal with.
 You know you need to switch from user stories to job stories if every single user story you write begins with the same thing.
 If you’re writing ‘As a shopper, I…’ at the beginning of every user story, switch to job stories.

 If you have multiple audiences, each of which has different needs for different kinds of content and different levels of detail, you may find user stories better.

 This is a shortened example taken from my forthcoming book: Content Design, due out this summer.
-Sign up to our newsletter to get email notifications of my book, our courses and other content news.

 You can sign up to our email newsletter to get regular updates from Content Design London.